 We enjoy a number of social activities both on and off the water throughout the year.
 On the water activities include cruises, get-togethers (raft-ups), predicted log contests, navigation contests and even fishing derbies.
-Activities ashore include meetings with marine programs, parties, dinner-dances, picnics and field trips (click here for pictures of our activities).
+Activities ashore include meetings with marine programs, parties, dinner-dances, picnics and field trips.

 In addition to the boating safety classes we teach to the general public, Dupage Sail & Power Squadron offers its members a number of classes in all aspects of boating.
 This includes seamanship, engine maintenance, marine electronics, sailing, cruise planning, weather and more.
 These classes are taught by fellow members who are experienced in these boating skills.

 Dupage Sail & Power Squadron is also active in public service, participating in the Cooperative Charting program of the National Ocean Service, National Oceanic and Atmospheric Administration of the U.S. Department of Commerce.
 The Cooperative Charting Program is recognized as one of the most effective user-participation programs in all of the Federal services, having saved the Government tens of millions of dollars since its inception in 1963.